How to identify your ideal target group

 In a perfect world, all your customers would be like this.
 If you attract only this type of traveller, you will never have to worry about dissatisfied customers or complaints.
 Therefore, put effort into understanding who they are, and you’ll be in the perfect position to attract more of them.

 Keep in mind, you can always have more than one ideal customer.
 Create up to three or four buyer personas and align your marketing strategies accordingly.
 Don’t worry about other customers, they will still come.
-The fact they don’t fit your target group for 100% is not a concern.
+The fact they don’t fit your target audience for 100% is not a concern.

 Identifying your ideal customer